AnAngryBee/Course-Scheduler/README.md

  Debug mode: off
  Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ```
-In our system, click `Let's Plan` when you finish the first input of course preference.
+When using our system, click `Let's Plan` when you finish the first input of course preference.

-After generating a plan, to refine the plan, you should click on the undesired courses in the plan and after that click on `Update`.
+After generating a plan, to refine it, you should click on the undesired courses in the plan and after that click on `Update`.

 However, anytime during using the system, resetting preference for courses is allowed.